nixlang-wiki/nixlang-wiki/tricks/nix-alien.md

 Let's say you're reading the unix-haters handbook, and get intrigued by the crude jokes made with `csh`[^1].
 Only later do you discover, now present at your NixOS box, that nixpkgs doesn't have any *true* `csh`[^2].

 What to do!
-Building `csh` from source on Linux is — mildly put, annoying — and while a flake for `csh` existing would be great, the task has yet found a hacker with the spoons to get it done.
+Building `csh` from source on Linux is — mildly put — annoying.
+While a flake for `csh` existing would be great, the task has yet found a hacker with the spoons to get it done.

 Instead, you could just use a precompiled binary, and where else to get it but debian.